Model Context Protocol integration for intelligent documentation retrieval. One protocol, works everywhere.

 Everything you need to keep your docs in sync and accessible.

 Docs update in GitHub → Instant sync to all connected tools.
-Server-Sent Events (SSE) for live updates.
+Webhook-driven, fully automatic.

 MCP tools call Graphito → Get optimal nodes for the query.
 Dependency resolution included automatically.